 Don’t be vague.
 Your message should include identifying details of your company, including its name, location and the nature of its business.

 Don’t make candidates sift through your site to find job details.
-While general company information is helpful in an introduction, prioritize the details of the job.
+While general company information is helpful in an introduction, prioritise the details of the job.
 If the open position is listed on your company career site, provide a link directly to it.

 Don’t reach out to candidates about jobs that aren’t relevant to them.
 Your job should be a good fit for a candidate’s experience and career status.
-Offering entry level positions to seasoned professionals and other inappropriately matched jobs is a sure way to be disqualified from using Resume.
+Offering entry level positions to seasoned professionals and other inappropriately matched jobs is a sure way to be disqualified from using CV.

 Don't use Indeed as a tool to advertise or promote your website.
-Indeed Resume is not appropriate for soliciting services, generating more sign-ups on your website, or promoting non-internal positions from job boards.
+Indeed CV is not appropriate for soliciting services, generating more sign-ups on your website, or promoting non-internal positions from job boards.
 If you engage in these activities, your ability to contact candidates will be suspended.

 Please note that Indeed reserves the right to restrict use of its services for any reason.